minzart/sunrise-oath/glossary/epistemology.md

 “It all crashes down.”

-A tug and a flick — like that, her hair tumbled.
+A tug and a flick — like that, her hair [[tumbled]].
 Bleached strands framed the milk-rose mask, the royal portrait leaning in.
 I stared at dark roots, short lashes, perfect teeth.

 “My word to your word, my heart to your heart, my lips . . .”